-Agenda items 110-168.
-This is a 'catch-all' for a range of issues that don't fit under existing agenda items, including: the S-G's report on the UN, UN elections to its main bodies and their Committees, revitalization of the work of the GA, the question of increasing membership of the Security Council, and a host of budgetary and auditing matters, such as financing UN Missions.
-It also includes the question of observer status for various organizations or political alliances.
+Agenda items 110-163.
+This is a 'catch-all' for a range of issues that don't fit under existing agenda items, including: the S-G's report on the UN, UN elections to its main bodies and their Committees, follow-up to the outcome of the 2005 Millennium Summit, revitalization of the work of the GA, the question of increasing in membership of the Security Council, and a host of budgetary and auditing matters, such as financing UN Missions.